Ash Lumber: The Unsung Hero of Hardwood

 Ash is one of the most adaptable hardwoods available, suitable for nearly any interior woodworking project.

-Common Uses Include:
+Common Uses Include

-• Furniture & cabinetry
+• Furniture and cabinetry

 • Table legs and chair frames

-• Flooring & stair parts
+• Flooring and stair parts

-• Baseball bats & tool handles
+• Baseball bats and tool handles

 • Turned bowls, pens, and spindle work

-• Veneers & decorative wall panels
+• Veneers and decorative wall panels

-If you love the durability of oak but want a brighter, cleaner aesthetic—Ash is your wood.
+If you love the durability of oak but want a brighter, cleaner aesthetic, Ash is your wood.

 Advantages of Ash Lumber

-• Exceptional Strength: Withstands heavy use and impact
+• Exceptional strength: Withstands heavy use and impact

-• Lightweight Stability: Strong without being overly heavy
+• Lightweight stability: Strong without being overly heavy

-• Bold, Beautiful Grain: Striking cathedral patterns
+• Bold, beautiful grain: Striking cathedral patterns

-• Versatile Finish Options: Takes stain evenly and predictably
+• Versatile finish options: Takes stain evenly and predictably

 • Sustainable: Responsibly sourced across North America

-Ash offers professional-grade performance for everyone—from hand tool purists to CNC woodworkers.
+Ash offers professional grade performance for everyone, from hand tool purists to CNC woodworkers.

 Challenges and Considerations

-Ash is beloved, but there are a few things to keep in mind:
+Ash is beloved, but there are a few things to keep in mind.

 • Weight: Slightly heavier than maple or cherry

-• Availability: Emerald ash borer has impacted supply in some areas
+• Availability: Emerald Ash Borer has impacted supply in some areas

 Still, Ash remains one of the most dependable and visually appealing hardwoods you can buy.